rooftop-media/ktty-tutorial/js/version2.0/tutorial.md

 <h3 id="a-4"> ☑️ Step 4.
 Editing <code>Buffer</code>  </h3>

-We'll make three changes to the buffer.
+We'll change the Buffer object in three places:
  - We'll update the Buffer's `draw` function, to account for the menu bar.
 This includes:
    - Drawing the buffer text one line lower.
    - Stopping the overflow text one line higher.
- - We'll update the `get_cursor_coords` function to position the cursor correctly.
+ - We'll update the `get_cursor_coords` function, including:
+   - Starting the cursor at [2,1] instead of [1,1]
+   - Scrolling up when the cursor is equal to 1, instead of 0
  - We'll add the `ESC` key event, to shift the focus to the MenuBar.

 ```javascript